lukaszmadrzynski/_CloudMountainWebsite-Update_/content/pages/ecotours.md

     subtitle: ''
     text: >+
       <div style="text-align: center">Whether you have a few hours or several
-      days, Cloud Mountain offers authentic and off-the-beaten-path ecotours in Yunnan's most captivating regions.
-Choose from half-day cultural immersions and biodiversity hikes around Lijiang, to multi-day explorations deep into pristine wilderness and minority culture.
-Explore our tour options below and find the perfect Yunnan adventure for you.</div>
+      days, Cloud Mountain offers some of the most authentic and off-the-beaten-path ecotours in Yunnan.</div>

     actions: []
     media: